DigitalHarborFoundation/interactive-gallery-v2/src/entries/maker-foundations/2019spring/jyleol.md

 image: '../../../images/maker-foundations-spring2019-jyleol.jpg'
 ---

-a piano
+My project is a piano

-make the sprite in pixilart and use scratch for the sound
+I make the sprite in pixilart and use scratch for the sound

-thinking of a project and keeping it
+One challenge I faced was thinking of a project and keeping it

-i didnt try
+One thing I'd tell someone else about this project is i didnt try

-how to resize sprites without having to remake them
+One new skill I learned was how to resize sprites without having to remake them

-have fun
+One thing I'd tell someone else who wanted to make this project is to have fun